avrae/avrae/docs/aliasing/api.rst

 >>> !asdf first "second arg"
 ['first', 'second arg']

-.. _attribute-cvar-tables:
+.. _attribute-cvar-table:

-Attribute Cvar Tables
+Attribute Cvars Table
 ---------------------
 This table lists the available cvars for attributes when a character is active.